Analytic Gradients and Geometry Optimization for Orbital-Optimized Pair Coupled Cluster Doubles: Validation and Results

 Starting from a transition-state guess geometry, the RHF/cc-pVDZ optimization smoothly converged to a stationary point characterized by a single imaginary vibrational frequency, confirming that the structure corresponds to a first-order saddle point on the potential-energy surface.\cite{eriksen2021incremental} On the contrary, TS optimization within OOpCCD proved more challenging as locating the TS strongly depends on the guess structure taken.
 The OOpCCD-predicted TS could, however, be easily targeted starting from the RHF-preoptimized TS structure.

+{To further assess the robustness and generality of the OOpCCD-based TS optimization, we extended the analysis to two additional reaction systems, denoted as \textit{reaction~3} and \textit{reaction~36} reported in Ref.\mbox{~\citenum{asgeirsson2021nudged}}.} {For each system, full reaction profiles including reactant, transition-state, and product structures were determined and are summarized in Figure}~\ref{fig:pes-ts-search}{.} {Across all three systems, OOpCCD correctly identifies first-order saddle points and reproduces the qualitative shape of the reaction profiles.} {This demonstrates that the successful OOpCCD TS search for \textit{reaction~18} is not system-specific, but can be transferred to chemically distinct transition-state examples.}

-Table~\ref{tab:ts-system18-rhf-pccd} summarizes the RHF, OOpCCD, and B3LYP energies for the reactant, TS, and product structures.
-For each method, the absolute imaginary frequency at the saddle point is also printed.
-In general, the absolute imaginary frequency and reaction energy, $\Delta E$(Product), agree well with the B3LYP reference data; errors are within chemical accuracy for reaction energies, that is, 1 kcal/mol, and approach chemical accuracy for absolute imaginary frequencies, that is, about 350 cm$^{-1}$.
-However, the potential energy barrier height, $\Delta E$(TS) in Table~\ref{tab:ts-system18-rhf-pccd}, is significantly overestimated by OOpCCD compared to the B3LYP reference value (133 kcal/mol vs.~80 kcal/mol), suggesting that dynamical correlation plays an important role in properly predicting barrier heights.
+Table~\ref{tab:ts-rhf-pccd} summarizes the RHF, OOpCCD, and B3LYP energies for the reactant, TS, and product structures {of all three reactions}.
+For each method, the absolute imaginary frequency at the saddle point is also printed. {The reaction energies, $\Delta E$(Product), predicted by OOpCCD for \textit{reaction~18} are in reasonable agreement with the B3LYP reference values.} {For \textit{reaction~3} and \textit{reaction~36}, OOpCCD yields the correct qualitative ordering of stationary points but overestimates the product energies relative to B3LYP.} {The absolute imaginary frequencies are also reproduced qualitatively, although OOpCCD systematically overestimates their magnitudes compared to B3LYP.} {A more pronounced discrepancy is observed for the barrier heights, $\Delta E$(TS), which are consistently overestimated by OOpCCD for all three systems.} {For example, in \textit{reaction~18}, the OOpCCD barrier height amounts to 132.9~kcal/mol compared to the B3LYP reference value of 79.4~kcal/mol, while similar overestimations are observed for reaction and \textit{reaction~36}.} {This systematic trend indicates that dynamical correlation effects, which are not fully captured within the seniority-zero OOpCCD framework, play an essential role in accurately describing transition-state energetics and} barrier heights.
 These effects can be straightforwardly included \textit{a posteriori}, exploiting the OOpCCD-optimized molecular structures.